Hamburger

 Chile

-Author's rights are recognized for works that are original and are expressed or embodied in a concrete result, even if they are intangible.
+In Chile, copyright is recognized for works that are original and are expressed or embodied in a concrete result, even if they are intangible.
 The right arises automatically at the moment of creation and does not require registration.
-In Chile, however, copyrights can be registered in order to simplify the proof of authorship.
+In Chile, however, copyrights can be registered to simplify the proof of authorship.
 For this purpose, the work must be published in the register of the DDI.

 China